ngexp/hydrator/README.md

 }

 try {
-  // Create an instance of the Hydrator class and specify the class name
+  // We create a new instance of the class by specifying its class name.
   $hydrator = new Hydrator(User::class);
-  // Hydrate the class using the JSON adapter.
+  // Hydrate using the json adapter.
   $class = $hydrator->hydrate(new JsonAdapter($json));

   var_dump($class);